uvicmakerlab/LongNowOfUlysses/English507/ThoughtPiece/prospectus.md

 # Prospectus for “The Long Now of Ulysses”

-Co-curated by Jentery Sayers, Stephen Ross, and English 507 and English 560 (Spring 2013)
+Co-curated by Jentery Sayers, Stephen Ross, English 507, and English 560 (Spring 2013)

 Author: Stephen Ross